Reliable high-resolution CPU TIME retrieval under MVS 3.8J

 posting)

-uses currently the elapsed time retrieved with STCK
+uses currently the elapsed time retrieved with STCK for all

 timing measurements.
 Mark L. Gaubatz commented rightfully that CPU time